Procurement Integrity Act Violations FAR 3.104 & 41 USC 423

 During the procurement planning stages, companies must be extremely careful how they interact with government officials.
 The focus of the Procurement Integrity Act is not just intended for communication with contracting officials.
 It also addresses using inside information about an upcoming project from the end user, that participates in the various aspects of the procurement.

 - Incumbent contractors should be extra careful not to seek internal information that would give them an edge.

 - Under the PIA statute, FAR 3.104, 5 CFR 2641 and agency regulations, there can simply be no conflicts of interest or improper disclosure or receipt of procurement information.

-- If you are contemplating filing a bid protest alleging violations of the Procurement Integrity Act, you must first ensure that you have reported the matter to the contracting agency with 14 days of becoming aware of the possible violation.
+- If you are contemplating filing a bid protest alleging violations of the PIA, you must first ensure that you have reported the matter to the contracting agency with 14 days of becoming aware of the possible violation.

 The PIA statute also allows the contracting agency an opportunity to promptly investigate the allegations and to take the appropriate remedial action.
 See 41 USC 423 (e)(3); Honeywell Tech.
 Solutions, Inc., B-400771, B-400771.2, Jan.
 27, 2009, 2009 CPD para.
 49 at 9.

 PIA violations penalize former federal procurement office and policy officials from knowingly disclosing or contractors from knowingly obtaining “contractor bid or proposal information or source selection information before the award of a federal agency procurement contract to which the information relates.